Home House: 1776 to 1989: History of Home House

 In 1926, it was leased by Samuel Courtauld to house his growing art collection.
 On his wife's death in 1931, he gave the house and the collection to the fledgling Courtauld Institute of Art (which he had played a major part in founding) as temporary accommodation.
 A permanent accommodation was not forthcoming, and the Institute remained in the building until 1989, when it moved to its present home of Somerset House.
-Home House then remained vacant for seven years, until it was acquired by Berkeley Adam Ltd. The building has been a private members' club since 1998.
-It was extended to include No. 21, as well as the original Nos.
-19 and 20, in 2010.
+Home House then remained vacant for seven years, until it was acquired by Berkeley Adam Ltd.